When is the London bus strike and which routes are affected?

 When are the bus strikes?

-London bus services will be disrupted on two days: Friday 19 and Saturday 20 August.
+London bus services will be disrupted on two days over the bank holiday: Sunday 28 and Monday 29 August.

 Which bus routes are affected?

-Services will be disrupted in west and south west London and parts of Surrey on both days.
+Sixty-three routes will be disrupted in west and south west London, including some that serve the Notting Hill Carnival, as well parts of Surrey.

 Fulwell